Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Concentration

-\textbf{Step 2:} We give a lower bound of the denominator of the right-hand side.
-By taking the concatenation of straight paths associated to $\pi_n^K(\psi)$, we get a left-right crossing of $[0,1]^2$.
+\textit{Step 2:} We give a lower bound of the denominator of the right-hand side.
+By taking the concatenation of straight paths in each box of $\pi_n^K(\psi)$, we get a left-right crossing of $[0,1]^2$.
 Denote this crossing by $\Gamma_{n,K,\psi}$.
 We have,